Article I. Name

 Article X. General Provisions

-Wherever these Bylaws make no specific provisions, the organization and procedures of the Forum shall correspond to those set forth in the APA’s bylaws.
+Wherever these Bylaws make no specific provisions, the organization and procedures of the Forum shall correspond to those set forth in the SCS’s bylaws.

 Article XI.
 Temporary Provisions